junxit/us-congress-bills-114/bill.md

 ---
 legis-num: H.R.
 1192
 congress: 114th CONGRESS
-session: 1st Session
+session: 2d Session
 chamber: IN THE HOUSE OF REPRESENTATIVES
 ---

 # H.R.
 1192

-> To amend the Public Health Service Act to foster more effective implementation and coordination of clinical care for people with pre-diabetes, diabetes, and the chronic diseases and conditions that result from diabetes.
+> To amend the Public Health Service Act to foster more effective implementation and coordination of clinical care for people with a complex metabolic or autoimmune disease, a disease resulting from insulin deficiency or insulin resistance, or complications caused by such a disease, and for other purposes.

 ## § 1.
 Short title

-This Act may be cited as the “National Diabetes Clinical Care Commission Act”.
+This Act may be cited as the “National Clinical Care Commission Act”.

 ## § 2.
-Findings

-Congress finds the following:

-- **(1)** The Centers for Disease Control and Prevention report that nearly 29,000,000 Americans have diabetes in addition to an estimated 86,000,000 American adults that have pre-diabetes, an increase of 3,000,000 Americans with diabetes and 7,000,000 American adults with pre-diabetes since 2011.
-- **(2)** Diabetes affects 9.3 percent of Americans of all ages and 12.3 percent of adults age 20 and older.
-Adults age 20 and older of racial and ethnic minorities continue to have higher rates of diabetes than individuals not of such minorities, as demonstrated by the following: 15.9 percent of all adult American Indians and Alaskan Natives have diabetes; 13.2 percent of all adult African-Americans have diabetes; 12.8 percent of all adult Hispanics have diabetes; and 9.0 percent of all adult Asian-Americans have diabetes, while 7.6 percent of all non-Hispanic Whites have diabetes.
-- **(3)** Diabetes is the seventh leading cause of death in the United States.
-- **(4)** People with diabetes are more likely than people without diabetes to also have chronic diseases and conditions that are complications of diabetes, including cardiovascular disease, stroke, high blood pressure, kidney disease, including dialysis, blindness, neuropathy and leg and feet amputations.
-- **(5)** Adults with diabetes have an elevated risk of heart disease and stroke.
-Adults with diabetes have death rates from heart disease that are nearly twice as high as adults without the disease.
-- **(6)** Diabetes is the leading cause of kidney failure.
-Each year, nearly 100,000 people in the U.S. are diagnosed with kidney failure, and diabetes accounts for 44 percent of these new cases.
-- **(7)** Diabetic neuropathies are a family of nerve disorders caused by diabetes and are prevalent in nearly 60–70 percent of people with diabetes.
-- **(8)** Diabetes is the leading cause of new cases of blindness among adults aged 20 to 74.
-- **(9)** About 60 percent of all non-traumatic lower limb amputations in the U.S. occur in people with diabetes.
-- **(10)** Total national costs associated with diabetes in 2012 exceeded $245,000,000,000, according to the Centers for Disease Control and Prevention.
-- **(11)** One in three Medicare dollars is currently spent on people with diabetes.
-- **(12)** The Centers for Disease Control and Prevention projects that as many as 1 in 3 American adults could have diabetes by 2050 if current trends continue.
-- **(13)** There are 35 Federal departments, agencies, and offices involved in the implementation of Federal diabetes activities.

-## § 3.
-Establishment of the national diabetes clinical care commission
+Establishment of the National Clinical Care Commission

 Part P of title III of the Public Health Service Act (42 U.S.C.
 280g et seq.) is amended by adding at the end the following new section:

-> ## § 399V–6.
-National diabetes clinical care commission
+> ## § 399V–7.
+National clinical care commission
 >
-> - **(a)** *Establishment* There is hereby established within the Department of Health and Human Services, a National Diabetes Clinical Care Commission (in this section referred to as the “Commission”) to evaluate, and recommend solutions regarding better coordination and the leveraging of programs within the Department of Health and Human Services and other Federal agencies that relate in any way to supporting appropriate clinical care (such as any interactions between physicians and other health care providers and their patients related to the treatment and care management) for people with pre-diabetes, diabetes and the chronic diseases and conditions that are complications of or caused by diabetes.
+> - **(a)** *Establishment* There is hereby established, within the Department of Health and Human Services, a National Clinical Care Commission (in this section referred to as the “Commission”) to evaluate, and recommend solutions regarding better coordination and leveraging of, programs within the Department and other Federal agencies that relate in any way to supporting appropriate clinical care (such as any interactions between physicians and other health care providers and their patients related to treatment and care management) for individuals with—
+>   - **(1)** a complex metabolic or autoimmune disease;
+>   - **(2)** a disease resulting from insulin deficiency or insulin resistance; or
+>   - **(3)** complications caused by any such disease.
 > - **(b)** *Membership*
 >   - **(1)** *In general* The Commission shall be composed of the following voting members:
->     - **(A)** The heads (or their designees) of the following Federal agencies and departments that conduct programs that could impact the clinical care of people with pre-diabetes, diabetes and the chronic diseases and conditions that are complications of or caused by diabetes:
+>     - **(A)** The heads (or their designees) of the following Federal agencies and departments:
 >       - **(i)** The Centers for Medicare & Medicaid Services.
 >       - **(ii)** The Agency for Healthcare Research and Quality.
 >       - **(iii)** The Centers for Disease Control and Prevention.